TomasSilva20451/-MIA-MLA-PRATICAL-WORK/README.md

 ## Next Steps

-Phase 2 and Phase 3 are complete.
-The data is prepared and the model is selected.
+Phase 2, 3, and 4 are complete.
+The data is prepared, models are trained and evaluated.
 Ready for:
-- **Phase 4:** Model Evaluation and Validation
+- **Phase 5:** Model Deployment and Monitoring (if applicable)
-- **Phase 5:** Model Deployment and Monitoring
+- Final report and presentation preparation

 ## Repository